 Mint is another deliciously simple tea plant to grow.
 Again, a prolific grower it is best to grow mint in containers or they can take over an entire garden…unless that’s what you like.
 There are many different varieties of mint and thus you can discover many flavours of tea to enjoy.
 From chocolate mint, spearmint to strawberry mint and more.
 Peppermint tea has many healthful benefits; improving mental focus, the menthol loosens congestion and a warm cup of tea may help with stomach ailments as well.

-However, if you are considering making herbal teas from flowers that you purchase from a store (like roses), please double check with the staff as to how the plants were grown.
-It might be tempting to dry the flowers you receive in a bouquet, however you don’t know what pesticides have been used on the flowers.
+However, if you are considering making herbal teas from flowers that you purchase from a store (like roses), please double-check with the staff as to how the plants were grown.
+It might be tempting to dry the flowers you receive in a bouquet, however, you don’t know what pesticides have been used on the flowers.
 Stick with making tea from plants that you have grown in your own garden or plants that were grown without pesticides.
-Also, take care to check with your doctor if you are pregnant or have any serious health concerns, as these teas can be quite potent and may interfere with medications you are currently taking.
+Also, take care to check with your doctor if you are pregnant or have any serious health concerns, as these teas can be quite potent and may interfere with the medications you are currently taking.
 Safety first.

-How to harvest chamomile
+Learn how to harvest chamomile

-BE SURE TO SUBSCRIBE TO KITCHEN COUNTER CHRONICLES TO HAVE OUR DELICIOUS RECIPES, FUN CRAFTS & ACTIVITIES DELIVERED DIRECTLY TO YOUR INBOX.
+SUBSCRIBE TO KITCHEN COUNTER CHRONICLES TO HAVE OUR DELICIOUS RECIPES, FUN CRAFTS & ACTIVITIES DELIVERED DIRECTLY TO YOUR INBOX.